aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Setup/Findings/anonymous-user/finding-3.2.md

 ---
-title: "Policy:Kubernetes/AnonymousAccessGranted and Impact:Kubernetes/SuccessfulAnonymousAccess"
+title: "unauthorized creation or tampering of resourses by unauthenticated user"
-sidebar_position: 126
+sidebar_position: 128
 ---

 This finding is used to indicate that an API commonly used to tamper with resources in a Kubernetes cluster was invoked by an unauthenticated user.

-To simulate this we will need to first create a role **pod-create**.
+To simulate this we will create a role **pod-create**.
 ```bash
 $ kubectl create role pod-create --verb=get,list,watch,create,delete,patch --resource=pods -n default
 ```